MikeAlexMartinez/advent-of-code-2025/day11/README.md

 In total, there are 5 different paths leading from you to out.

 How many different paths lead from you to out?

+--- Part Two ---

+Thanks in part to your analysis, the Elves have figured out a little bit about the issue.
+They now know that the problematic data path passes through both dac (a digital-to-analog converter) and fft (a device which performs a fast Fourier transform).

+They're still not sure which specific path is the problem, and so they now need you to find every path from svr (the server rack) to out.
+However, the paths you find must all also visit both dac and fft (in any order).

+For example:

+svr: aaa bbb
+aaa: fft
+fft: ccc
+bbb: tty
+tty: ccc
+ccc: ddd eee
+ddd: hub
+hub: fff
+eee: dac
+dac: fff
+fff: ggg hhh
+ggg: out
+hhh: out

+This new list of devices contains many paths from svr to out:

+svr,aaa,fft,ccc,ddd,hub,fff,ggg,out
+svr,aaa,fft,ccc,ddd,hub,fff,hhh,out
+svr,aaa,fft,ccc,eee,dac,fff,ggg,out
+svr,aaa,fft,ccc,eee,dac,fff,hhh,out
+svr,bbb,tty,ccc,ddd,hub,fff,ggg,out
+svr,bbb,tty,ccc,ddd,hub,fff,hhh,out
+svr,bbb,tty,ccc,eee,dac,fff,ggg,out
+svr,bbb,tty,ccc,eee,dac,fff,hhh,out

+However, only 2 paths from svr to out visit both dac and fft.

+Find all of the paths that lead from svr to out.
+How many of those paths visit both dac and fft?